Testing for Convergence or Divergence of a Series

 \[\int_1^\infty f(x)\ dx := \lim_{b\to\infty} \int_1^b f(x)\ dx\]

-For a continuous, decreasing function $f: [1,\infty) \rightarrow \mathbb{R}$ with $f(x)>0$ always, the series $\sum f(n)$ converges if and only if the integralconverges.
+For a continuous, decreasing function $f: \left[1,\infty \right) \rightarrow \mathbb{R}$ with $f(x)>0$ for all $x$, the series $\sum f(n)$ converges if and only if the integralconverges.

 Proof

-If the function $f(x)$ is continuous, decreasing, and always positive, the inequality
+Since the function $f(x)$ is continuous, decreasing, and always positive, the inequality

 \[f(n+1) \leq \int_n^{n+1} f(x)\ dx \leq f(n)\]holds.
-Adding this inequality from $n=1$ to the general term, we get the inequality
+Adding these inequalities from $n=1$ to the general term, we get

 \[f(2) + \cdots + f(n+1) \leq \int_1^{n+1} f(x)\ dx \leq f(1) + \cdots + f(n)\]Now, using the Comparison Test, we obtain the desired result. $\blacksquare$